Aryaman0906/ai-supported-cyber-project/README.md

 # AI-Assisted Defensive Cybersecurity Mini-Project

-Real-time phishing analysis and log triage project for defensive cybersecurity learning.
+Near-real-time phishing analysis and log triage project for defensive cybersecurity learning.

 > **Responsible-use scope:** This project is defensive only.
 It is designed for sanitized datasets, sample emails, test URLs, sample logs, and user-provided input.
 It must not be used to generate phishing content, steal credentials, attack websites, scrape real inboxes without permission, or perform harmful activity.